graphql-java/graphql-java-page/documentation/data-mapping.md

 date: 2018-09-09T12:52:46+10:00
 description: How graphql-java maps object data to graphql types
 ---
-# Mapping data
+# Mapping output data

-## How graphql maps object data to types
+## How graphql maps object data to output types

 At its heart graphql is all about declaring a type schema and mapping that over backing runtime data.